What is a Good SAT Score in 2022 and How to Get ItPosted July 20, 2022, 1:00 pm by

 In the end, the best SAT score is the score your student needs to get into the colleges on their list.
 Research the scores of admitted applicants on a target school and shoot for the top score.
 Scores are posted on the college websites or at the College Board’s Big Future.

-It’s also important to note the importance the college puts on the SAT scores.
+As schools drop their test optional status, it will also be important to note the stress the college puts on good SAT scores.
 Some will list it as a “very important” part of the application and others will list it as “not very important.”
 All this information will help you decide how much time and effort your student needs to make in achieving a good test score.

 - College Admissions

 - Gap Years